|

-deceiving spirits and things taught by demons”.
+things taught by demons”.
+These

-first place.
-They substitute true faith with things taught by evil
+They substitute true faith with things taught by evil spirits.
+It is not

-spirits.
-It is not the evil spirit that is actually doing the teaching,
+the evil spirit that is actually doing the teaching, but a person who is

-but a person who is being influenced by the evil spirits.
+being influenced by the evil spirits.

 The way in which the teaching is set forth is “deceptive”, Paul